RakeshAkkanapally/TVShows/README.md

 ## General info

 This project is to show TV Shows based on rating and genre and can search tv shows.
 I have used React hooks useReducer and useContext for state management.
-Material UI library for React components that implement Google's Material Design.
+I have used Material UI library(that implement Google's Material Design) for the React components.

 ## Technologies